tobiasbriones/blog/philosophy/why-i-work-with-6-month-years/index.md

 workaround to feel you learned, and another thing is to graduate a university with internal agenda and businesses even if they're public.

-As you can see, universities are monoliths or monopolies, they don't have real professionals unless they're prohibited top 25 universities, they're not simple as you need to go 5 years (another monolith) "to barely be someone in this life", the more degrees you get the more vertical you grow, and you know what happens to monoliths.
-They don't have real professionals like industry because they're full of those impurities I mentioned (and more).
+As you can see, *universities are monoliths* or monopolies, they don't have real professionals unless they're prohibited top 25 universities, *they're not simple* as you need to go over 5 years (another monolith) "to barely be someone in this life", the more degrees you get the more vertical you grow, and you know what happens to monoliths.
+They don't have real professionals like those in industry because they're full of those impurities I mentioned (and more).

 ##### Be Professional